criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

  <img align="right" src="https://user-images.githubusercontent.com/53323058/230752237-ac9932c3-0450-4b93-bc66-ae3b8b6b104e.png" width="500">

-* The approach used in the given program is based on the method described in Annex B for determining the equivalent conicity by integration of the nonlinear differential equation.
+* The `approach` used in the given program is based on the method described in Annex B for determining the equivalent conicity by `integration of the nonlinear differential equation`.
 Based on the function ∆r = f(y), and finding the wavelength λ of the wheelset's kinematic motion for a given lateral movement, It is feasible to obtain the value conicity applying the Klingel formula.

 * As validation procedure to determine the acceptance or rejection of the coded algorithm, the comparison of the achieved results with the reference results in Annex E has been used, taking into acount the defined field of allowed tolerances in Annex F, following the equation: ∆(tanγe) = ± min (0,05; 0,5tanγe).

 * All the calculations have been done for the 9 combinations of the reference profiles given in Annex E (symetrics cases E1-4 & asymetric ones E5-9), and using the tabulated data of the following types: Wheel profiles: R-UIC 519-A/B/H/I, Rail profile: S-UIC 519-A.

-`In reference to the steps of the procedure, the key of success lies in the proper approximation of the integrals, that is:
+In reference to the steps of the procedure, the key of success lies in the `proper approximation` of the integrals, that is:

 * The S(y) = - ∫ ∆rdy function of step b),